 Cause or Symptoms?

 With back pain it is important to understand the cause of the problem and the contributing factors.
 There are some treatments and remedies that can be applied for immediate pain relief but most of those do not necessarily address the real causes of the pain.
 Commonly, once someone has experienced back or neck pain they will have another episode in the future.

-For years the body may not exhibit signs of pain and yet the injured area becomes less mobile, posture changes occur, adaptation happens and then 5, 10, 20 or even 30 years later you see the effects of old injuries on muscles, bones, nerves and the organs that those tissues are affiliated with.
+The body may not exhibit signs of pain for many years, and yet spinal regions that have been previously injured become less mobile, posture changes occur, adaptation happens and then 5, 10, 20 or even 30 years later you can see the effects of old injuries on muscles, bones, nerves and the organs that those tissues are affiliated with.

-This type of problem is unlikely to reverse.
+This type of problem is unlikely to completely reverse or resolve.

 Lack of pain does not mean well-functioning tissues, muscles or nerves.

 At some point symptoms will result from these old injuries.
 Therefore, improving as many contributing factors as possible reduces the chances of a flare up later and prevents premature degeneration.